abdullahxyz85/abdullahxyz85/README.md

 ---

 ## 🔗 About Me
-•  Exploring advanced JavaScript and React
+• Exploring advanced JavaScript and React <br>
-•  Building Chrome extensions and web development projects
+• Building Chrome extensions and web development projects <br>
-•  Volunteer Teacher and Computer Science Student
+• Volunteer Teacher and Computer Science Student <br>
-•  Active participant in coding challenges like Advent of Code
+• Active participant in coding challenges like Advent of Code <br>
-•  Always excited to collaborate on open-source projects
+• Always excited to collaborate on open-source projects <br>
 • Enthusiastic about learning AI and machine learning

 ---